St Helens, Merseyside: Urban regeneration projects

+Since mid 2025, A new regeneration plan between St Helens Borough council and the English cities fund (ECF) has been set into motion.
+Regarding upgrading parts of the town centre, with its "Phase 1A" beginning with the demolition of the Hardshaw Centre, St Helens bus station, and the former Swan pub and Town Fryer chippy.
+With plans to construct a 120 bed hotel, 65 new homes, including apartments and townhouses, a market hall and retail units and public spaces.
+As well a new bus station to merge with the nearby railway station creating a multi-modal transport interchange atop the demolished buildings according to their Masterplan development framework.

 Historic and notable buildings

 A period postcard of the new (and current) Town Hall as it would have appeared in 1876.

 An artists rendition of the Quaker Friends' Meeting House, a Grade II listed building.

-St Helens Town Hall built in 1876 to replace the original (damaged by a fire in 1871); its clock tower originally had a steeple but this was destroyed in a fire in 1913.
+St Helens Town Hall built in 1876 to replace the original 1839 building that was damaged by a fire in 1871; a further fire in 1913 destroyed the wooden steeple of its clock tower, which was never replaced.

 In the centre of the modern town centre, adjacent to the town hall, is the Gamble Institute, built in 1896 and named after Sir David Gamble, who was the first mayor and who also gifted the land for the building.
-Today, the Gamble Institute building serves as the central library and also houses other municipal offices and archives.
+The Gamble Institute building served as the central library and also housed other municipal offices and archives until its closure in 2017 to undergo major structural works.
+It is scheduled to re-open in summer 2028.